NEWS AND INSIGHTS | INSIGHTS

 Payment of Educational and Medical Expenses

-Significant transfer-tax savings can also be achieved by taking advantage of the exemption allowed for certain payments for educational and medical expenses.
+Significant transfer-tax savings can also be achieved by taking advantage of the exemption allowed for certain unlimited payments for educational and medical expenses.
 Under current law, any amount paid on behalf of an individual as tuition to an educational organization, or to any provider of medical care with respect to such individual, is not treated as a transfer of property for gift tax purposes.
 For gifts to qualify under this exception, payments must be made directly to the educational or medical provider.
 Reimbursements to the individual for these expenses will not qualify.

 Given the high cost of private elementary/secondary school and college, meaningful savings can be achieved by paying tuition on behalf of other individuals.
 Assume that a grandparent has five grandchildren attending college with a tuition of $65,000 per year for four years.
 Total tuition for each grandchild would be $260,000.
 Total tuition for all five grandchildren would be $1,300,000.
-Ignoring the future value of these tuition payments and applying a federal and state estate tax rate of 45%, the transfer-tax savings would be $585,000, and neither the grandparent’s exemption nor annual exclusions would have been consumed.
+Ignoring the future value of these tuition payments and applying a federal and state estate tax rate of 45%, the transfer tax savings would be $585,000, and neither the grandparent’s exemption nor annual exclusions will have been consumed.

 Conclusion: Benefiting From Existing Transfer Tools